SBU-Sports-Metrics/Project-Workflow/README.md

 <br />

-**Deliverables:** We now have simpler version of the assignment PDF with deliverables and and project parts.
+**Deliverables:** <a href="https://drive.google.com/file/d/17LduVg3WvynBAhsVIPSz_1B0waTUVw2e/view?usp=drive_link"> Jaison created </a> a tabular deliverables with details mapped to rubric. <a href="https://drive.google.com/file/d/1QmyHZ6C8zxeYClI2dNw2fpnXIkcEc5iq/view?usp=drive_link"> Sid created </a> a  simpler deliverable document. from the assignment PDF with deliverables and parts.
 I used these and the assignment PDF to create the dashboard so we know the nature of the beast we are dealing with.

 **Initial discovery:** By looking at the datasets early as Paul is doing will help identify initial metrics etc that we can make a note of any discuss in the team meeting.
 The images in teams a great way to learn from his work. he is a professional coder, we can all learn from him, when he has not gone to Mars! (**Mars** is anytime you are away PQ, not just upstate!)